 The Liverpool Irish Festival is a charity (registered number 04800736) and a registered company (1100126), constituted under Articles of Association.
 You can view further details via Companies House, here.

-The Liverpool Irish Festival are led and supported by a Board of Trustee Directors, who volunteer their time, services and experience in the pursuance of supporting our Memorandum of Understanding and our policies.
-We are governed by a strong set of policies, which are reviewed annually.
+The Liverpool Irish Festival are led and supported by a Board of trustees, who volunteer their time, services and experience in pursuit of our Memorandum of Understanding and policies.
+We’re governed by a strong set of policies (reviewed annually).
 They have been consolidated in to one document, which can be found here.

 Advisors to the Board

 Greg Quiery.
-Retired education consultant and senior manager in the Liverpool Education service.
-Former head teacher and community development worker and manager within the community and voluntary sector.
-Greg has been a lecturer and also developed a series of Liverpool Irish heritage walks and an Irish heritage trail for Museum of Liverpool.
-Greg has some project management and fundraising experience and is Chair of the Liverpool Great Hunger Commemoration Committee.
+Retired education consultant and senior manager in the Liverpool Education service, Greg is a former head teacher and community development worker, who has served as a manager within the community and voluntary sector.
+Having been a lecturer, Greg developed a series of Liverpool Irish heritage walks, an Irish heritage trail for Museum of Liverpool and is Chair of the Liverpool Great Hunger Commemoration Committee.

 Emma Smith – Artistic Director and CEO (freelance) – Emma began as Festival Manager in 2016 working up to Artistic Director and CEO as the Festival’s grown.
 Using cultural connections and an open approach to engaging diaspora communities, Emma’s refocussed the Festival as an Irish led arts and culture festival.
 It now operates in venues across the city with upwards of 80 partners per year.
 She has organised over 350 Irish events and led many long-term programmes, including the revitalisation of the Liverpool Irish Famine Trail and the formation of the Cultural Connectedness Exchange Network.